10 Steps on How to Plan a Road Trip! Ultimate Guide!

 I discussed this earlier, and it's important enough to mention it again.

-At least one person should be designated during your road trip planning to be responsible for the security and safety at your destination.
+During your road trip planning, at least one person should be designated to be responsible for the security and safety at your destination.

-This will be the person who, despite being exhausted from a day of vacation fun, checks the rooms before the rest of the family settles in.
-Likewise, this person should be responsible for ensuring the door and windows are locked at night.
+This person will be the one who checks the rooms before the rest of the family settles in, despite being exhausted from a day of vacation fun.
+Likewise, this person should be responsible for ensuring the doors and windows are locked at night.

 Finally, when departing, the security person should check the rooms, under the beds, in the closets, etc., to make sure nothing and no one is left behind.